Last updated on October 1st, 2018 at 03:22 pm

 Although the disease is not completely understood, in a person with celiac disease who is exposed to gluten, the immune system causes an inflammatory reaction of the lining the small intestine.
 This interferes with the absorption of nutrients.
 The only known effective treatment is a lifelong gluten-free diet.

-This disease should not be confused with wheat allergy, which is also caused by a reaction to wheat proteins, including gluten.
+This disease should not be confused with a wheat allergy, which is also caused by a reaction to wheat proteins, including gluten.
 However, there are over 20 different wheat proteins that have identified as causing wheat allergies, and gluten generally is not the cause of wheat allergy.
 Finally, wheat allergies are extremely rare, and the gluten form of wheat allergies is so rare that it would take a huge population to detect it.

 Outside of celiac disease and wheat allergies, both of which can be diagnosed objectively through comprehensive medical tests, there is a large group (by some reports, over 100 million Americans) who claim that they have some mysterious gluten sensitivity, which has a real name, non-celiac gluten sensitivity.